Seleeke Flingai,

 Seleeke Flingai headshot

-Ultimately, I am interested in the relationship between the built environment, health inequities, race/racism, and justice.
+Ultimately, I am interested in the relationship between social policy, the built environment, race/racism, and justice.
+I use geospatial analysis, statistical methods, data visualizations, and the written word to translate complex research and data into policy-relevant, actionable insights.

 I earned my MPA in Domestic Policy (with a certificate in Urban Policy and Planning) in 2018 from Princeton University’s School of Public and International Affairs.
 Before that, I obtained a PhD in Cell and Molecular Biology in 2016 from the University of Pennsylvania’s Perelman School of Medicine and received my S.B. from MIT in 2011, where I majored in Brain and Cognitive Sciences.